 Finally, let's look at the stars.
 I don't see any real increase in noise between ISO 100 and 6400.
 However, I do see a slight color noise problem.
 It looks similar to what we saw in the Ground Crop photos above.

-Many new photographers are told that increasing the ISO increases Noise.
+Many new photographers are told that increasing the ISO increases grain.
 As we've seen, this isn't exactly the case.
+Your photos are grainy because you didn't capture enough light!
 There is an important distinction to make here.
 When shooting at night, the camera settings usually don't change.
-I use a Wide Open Aperture (f/1.4 - f/2.8), a long Shutter Speed usually around 20 seconds (determined by the 300 Rule), and ISO 6400 most of the time.
-If the ISO is the only setting being changed on an ISO Invariant sensor, there should be no noticeable difference in grain between ISO 100 and ISO 6400 when the two photos have the same brightness.
+I use a Wide Open Aperture (f/1.4 - f/2.8), a long Shutter Speed usually around 20 seconds, and ISO 6400 most of the time.
+If the ISO is the only setting being changed on an ISO Invariant sensor, there should be no noticeable difference in grain between ISO 100 and ISO 6400.
+That's because the images had the same aperture and shutter speed - I.E. the same amount of light.
 The examples above proved this.

 If I am photographing during the day and I increase my ISO, there will be more grain though!
 Why is that?

-This example clearly shows that it is the amount of light reaching the sensor that ultimately causes grain, not the ISO.
-Remember back to the microphone example.
-If you increase the volume listening to a faint voice, you will hear a lot of static.
-You need to get the person closer to the microphone, or make him speak louder to get better audio quality.
+This example clearly shows that it is the amount of light reaching the sensor that causes grain, not the ISO.
 If you want less grain in your photos either use a Longer Shutter Speed or a Wider Aperture.

 Of course, this isn't always possible.
 When I photograph birds I need to have a fast Shutter Speed.
 My lens can only open up to f/5 - f/6.3.
 I'm stuck; my Aperture can't get any wider (unless I spend $10,000 on an f/4 lens) and my Shutter Speed can't get much shorter (or I risk motion blur).
 I have to accept that my images will have more grain in them simply because less light is reaching the sensor.